agorapulse/grails-aws-sdk/README.md

 # Latest releases

+**WARNING**: Breaking change, since V1.4.5, new **DynamoDB** API Version 2012-08-10 are used (package *com.amazonaws.services.dynamodbv2* instead of *com.amazonaws.services.dynamodb* ).
+If you are using DynamoDB, please update your calls to the API.

+* 2013-06-06 **V1.4.5** : AWS SDK for Java updated to V1.4.5 + DynamoDB V2 support by default
 * 2013-05-11 **V1.4.3** : AWS SDK for Java updated to V1.4.3 + Security Token Service support added and bug fixes (thanks to pull requests by craigforster and jako512)
 * 2013-04-22 **V1.4.2** : AWS SDK for Java updated to V1.4.2 (DynamoDB adds support for local secondary indexes)
 * 2013-03-19 **V1.4.1** : AWS SDK for Java updated to V1.4.1 + Better endpoints management with new region utils